silentHoo/ph-selection-matrix/README.md

 The elements are in an early stage but can be used in production.

-## Install via bower
+## 1. Install

 `bower install silentHoo/ph-selection-matrix`

-Run the command above from your project root
+Run the command above from your project root.

+## 2. Import

 Import the component by adding this to your HTML file:

 `<link rel="import" href="components/ph-selection-matrix/ph-selection-matrix.html">`

+## 3. Use

+See the [component page](http://silentHoo.github.io/ph-selection-matrix) for more information.

 ## Screenshots

 ![Selection matrix in single-mode](screenshot_single-mode.png?raw=true "Selection matrix in single-mode")
 ![Selection matrix in multi-mode](screenshot_multi-mode.png?raw=true "Selection matrix in multi-mode")
 ![Selection matrix in single-mode with preselected column](screenshot_single-mode_preselected.png?raw=true "Selection matrix in single-mode  with preselected column")

-See the [component page](http://silentHoo.github.io/ph-selection-matrix) for more information.

 ## License